Login Page Branding

 If you're embedding reports and want to prevent users from seeing the login page during session timeouts or network issues, you can configure a redirect.
 See the Embedded Report and Dashboard Branding article for details on using the custom_handleexpired_session function.

-Note: Image formats supported include JPG, PNG, and SVG.
-WebP format is not currently supported for logo uploads.
+Note: Image formats supported include JPG and PNG.
+SVG and WebP format is not currently supported for logo uploads.